AdyaS2010/Generation-Connect/README.md

 ## The Idea 💡💡

 We noticed something heartbreaking: while younger generations grow up fluent in technology, our seniors often feel left behind and isolated in an increasingly digital world.
-At the same time, students need community service hours but struggle to find meaningful ways to give back.
+At the same time, students need community service hours, but often struggle to find meaningful ways that they're genuinely passionate about to give back.

-**Generation Connect solves both problems.**
+**Generation Connect solves _both_ problems!!!**

 This isn't just an app; we created our solution with purpose, designed as a tractionable movement.
 We're creating a platform where:
 - 👵 **Seniors** get patient, personalized tech help from young people who genuinely care